AI & Automation

 Let the AI reason step by step by adding “think step by step”.

 Example: You are an e-commerce consultant.
-A Shopify store has a 2% conversion rate, but the industry average is 3.5%.
-Analyze step by step which factors could be causing this and provide 3 priority improvement actions.
+A Shopify shop has 2% conversion but the sector average is 3.5%.
+Analyse step by step which factors could cause this and give 3 priority improvement actions.

-For more tips on conversion optimization, read our article on CRO in 2026 with AI and Personalization.
+For more tips about conversion optimisation, read our article about CRO in 2026 with AI and personalisation.

 2. Few-shot prompting